DorukEmre/live-video-django-react/README.md

 The docker-compose.yml is for development only.
-Only the django Dockerfile is need to deploy on heroku.
+Only the django Dockerfile is needed to deploy on heroku.

 Use 'sudo make dev' in development
 Use 'sudo make build_and_deploy' to build the react static files and deploy the production version of django to heroku